IntersectMBO/cardano-node/README.rst

 * ``--config`` - Specify the filepath to the config ``.yaml`` file.
 This file is responsible for all the other node's required settings.
 See examples in ``configuration`` (e.g. `config-0.yaml <configuration/defaults/simpleview/config-0.yaml>`_).

 * ``--validate-db`` - Flag to revalidate all on-disk database files

+* ``--in-memory-ledger-db-backend`` - Use the in-memory backend to store the UTxO portion of the ledger state in memory.
+As a result, the whole ledger state will be stored in memory.
+Incompatible with ``--lmdb-ledger-db-backend``.
+The node uses the in-memory backend by default if no ``--*-db-backend`` flags are set.
+* ``--lmdb-ledger-db-backend`` - Use the LMDB backend to store the UTxO portion of the ledger state on disk.
+The remainder of the ledger state will still be stored in memory.
+Incompatible with ``--in-memory-ledger-db-backend``.

+  * ``--lmdb-mapsize`` - Set the maximum database size (mapsize) for the LMDB backend.
+By default, the mapsize of the backend is set to 16 Gigabytes.
+    Warning: if the database size exceeds the given mapsize, the node will abort.
+Therefore, the mapsize should be set to a value high enough to guarantee that the maximum database size will not be reached during the expected node uptime.
+The current default value is sufficient to offer this guarantee, and setting the mapsize to anything less is therefore not recommended.

 Configuration
 ====